2025-2026 NYS PTA LEGISLATIVE PRIORITIES

 Safe and Nurturing Environments

-• Support services and programs for prevention, treatment, and recovery initiatives for children and youth for alcohol, tobacco, and other substance use disorders;
+• Support increased equitable and evidence-based services and programs for prevention, treatment, and recovery initiatives for children and youth for alcohol, tobacco, cannabis (marijuana) and other substance use disorders;

 • Support legislation that regulates the manufacturing, marketing, and use of electronic cigarettes and other vaping devices;